 All formal complaints are forwarded to the Chief of Police without unnecessary delay, and the Chief of Police will begin an inquiry.

-You will be informed, by the most practical means available, that your complaint has been received, the status of the investigation and who is conducting it, and whether additional information will be required from you.
+You will be informed, by the most practical means available, that your complaint has been received within 72-hours of submission, the status of the investigation and who is conducting it, and whether additional information will be required from you.

 Additionally, you will be informed at the conclusion of the inquiry of the final disposition and any discipline imposed as a result of the complaint.